 7. Cushion cut

 The cushion cut is a square cut with rounded corners.
 Before the round cut came along, in the beginning of the 20th century, the cushion cut used to be the most sought-after diamond style.
 Combining a vintage feel with modern brilliance, the cushion cut really grabs the eye thanks to its substantial sparkle and inner fire.
 This cut is suited to people who like lavish vintage looks.
 In bigger carat weights, it is very flattering on wide fingers.

 In conclusion – What diamond cut is best for my engagement ring?

-Ultimately, all cuts are unique and beautiful in their own way and your final decision is down to personal preference, as per the guide above.
-If unsure, however, we would always advise you to go for a classic round cut diamond ring with a minimum cut quality of ‘good’.
+Ultimately, all cuts are unique and beautiful in their own way and your final decision is down to personal preference.
+If unsure, however, we would always advise you to go for a classic round cut diamond ring with a minimum cut quality of ‘good’ – it’s the most timeless style.
 The round diamond is the most popular diamond shape, ever, thanks to its superior brilliance and versatility, and therefore will always be well-received.